Unlikely intersections in the Torelli locus and the G-functions method: Towards non-trivial relations at infinite places

-\item $\gamma_1,\ldots, \gamma_h\in \mathcal{M}_0|_V$ and $\gamma_1,\ldots, \gamma_{\mu/2}\in \mathcal{M}^{+}$, \end{enumerate}where $\mathcal{M}^{+}$ is a maximal totally isotropic local subsystem of $ R_n(f^{an}_{\C})_{*}(\Q)|_V$ that contains $\mathcal{M}_0|_V$.
+\item $\gamma_1,\ldots, \gamma_h\in \mathcal{M}_0|_V$ and $\gamma_1,\ldots, \gamma_{\mu/2}\in \mathcal{M}^{+}$, \end{enumerate}where $\mathcal{M}^{+}$ is a maximal totally isotropic local subsystem of $ R_n(F^{an}_{\C})_{*}(\Q)|_V$ that contains $\mathcal{M}_0|_V$.

 Let us now consider the relative comparison isomorphism and restrict it over the set $V$.
-With respect to the above choices we let $P_{X/S}=\frac{1}{(2\pi i)^n}(\int_{\gamma_j}{}\omega_i)$ for the matrix of periods of $f$.
+With respect to the above choices we let $P_{\mathcal{X}/C}=\frac{1}{(2\pi i)^n}(\int_{\gamma_j}{}\omega_i)$ for the matrix of periods of $F$.

-Let us write $P_{X/S}= $.
-From \ref{existence}, we know that the first $h$ columns of this matrix have entries that are G-functions.
+Let us write $P_{\mathcal{X}/C}= $.
+From Theorem 2 of Chapter IX, \S 4 of \cite{andre1989g}, we know that the first $h$ columns of this matrix have entries that are G-functions.
 It is among their values at $\xi=x(s)$ that we want to find some relation that reflects the action of $\hat{E}_s$.

-\begin{lemma} Assume that $h\geq 2$ and that for the point $s\in S(L)$ one of the following is true\begin{enumerate}
+\begin{lemma} Assume that $h\geq 2$ and that for the point $s\in C(L)$ one of the following is true\begin{enumerate}

 \item there exists $\tau:\hat{E}_s\rightarrow \C$ such that $h> \dim_{\hat{F}_s} \hat{W}_\tau$, or

 \item $s$ is a pseudo-CM point and \end{enumerate}